 Storage Instructions

-I generally prefer not to store pasta dough, as the color/texture can change slightly, but if necessary, you can refrigerate it for up to 24 hours after wrapping tightly in plastic wrap.
+- Pasta Dough: I generally prefer not to store pasta dough, as the color/texture can change slightly, but if necessary, you can refrigerate it for up to 24 hours after wrapping it tightly in plastic wrap.

-Freezer: Freeze on a semolina-dusted baking sheet until hardened, at least one hour.
-Then transfer the pasta shapes to an airtight container or sealed bag for up to one month.
+- Freezing Shapes: Freeze on a semolina-dusted baking sheet until hardened at least one hour.
+Then, transfer the pasta shapes to an airtight container or sealed bag for up to one month.
+For more details, check out my guide on how to store fresh pasta.

 Troubleshooting

-While kneading: Sprinkle a small amount of additional flour (about 1 teaspoon) over the dough; continue kneading, and adding extra flour as needed until the dough becomes more manageable.
+While kneading: Sprinkle a small amount of additional flour (about 1 teaspoon) over the dough; continue kneading and adding extra flour until the dough becomes more manageable.

-After resting: For semolina dough, if it’s a little bit sticky, it’s okay — this dough dries out somewhat quickly as you’re making shapes, so it may still be workable.
-If very sticky, sprinkle a bit of flour on the dough, and knead for a couple of minutes.
+After resting: For semolina dough, if it’s a little bit sticky, it’s okay — this dough dries out somewhat quickly as you make shapes, so it may still be workable.
+If it is very sticky, sprinkle a bit of flour on the dough and knead for a couple of minutes.
 Allow the dough to rest for 10 minutes, then try working with it again.

-You will be able to get the hang of this the more you practice.
-The dough ball will generally be quite smooth — there shouldn’t be any dry bits on the surface.
-It should feel tacky, but not sticky.
+You can get the hang of this the more you practice.
+The dough ball will generally be relatively smooth — there shouldn’t be any dry bits on the surface.
+It should feel tacky but not sticky.

 For even more cozy recipes, be sure to subscribe to my newsletter.